-- 9.5.1 Within the ambit of the Preferential Procurement Regulations, 2001, bids/proposals for the appointment of consultants should be evaluated on the basis of functionality and price as well as the achievement of specified RDP goals.
-The evaluation should be carried out in two phases first the functionality and then the price.
+9.5.1 Within the ambit of the Preferential Procurement Regulations, 2001, bids/proposals for the appointment of consultants should be evaluated on the basis of functionality and price as well as the achievement of specified RDP goals.
+The evaluation should be carried out in two phases - first the functionality and then the price.
 The combined percentages allocated for functionality and price should total to 100%.
-The ratio to be used for the division between functionality and price should be determined and approved by the accounting officer/authority and should be made known up-front in the bid documents.
+The ratio to be used for the division between functionality and price should be made known up-front in the bid documents.
 Score sheets should be prepared and provided to panel members to evaluate the bids on functionality.
-In view of impartiality, members of departmental bid committees should not also act as panel members. - 9.5.2 The score sheet should contain all the criteria and the weight for each criterion as indicated in the TOR as well as the values to be applied for evaluation.
+In view of impartiality, members of departmental bid committees should not also act as panel members.

+9.5.2 The score sheet should contain all the criteria and the weight for each criterion as indicated in the TOR as well as the values to be applied for evaluation.
 Each panel member should after thorough evaluation award his/her own value to every criterion without discussing any aspect of any bid with any of the other members.